Sanjusr1/Amfoss-tasks./Task -03/README.md

 ## Drum kit !
+In this task there is a semi coded web-page and we have to add some css and html codes to it .
 To do this first we have to clone the given repo to our local device and then

 ### PART -1:
 For this part we need to setup our vs code and link the given styles.css and index.js files to our index.html file